• Home

 Read

 The move comes as Indonesia’s creative economy, particularly its thriving digital content and music industries, grapples with the proliferation of AI-generated content.
-Artists have voiced concerns that their work is being used without permission to train AI models, leading to a devaluation of human creativity and the potential for a “race to the bottom” in terms of content quality.
+Artists have voiced concerns that their work is being used without permission to train AI models, top to a devaluation of human creativity and the potential for a “race to the bottom” in terms of content quality.
 The government’s proactive approach is seen as an attempt to protect its creative sector and ensure a sustainable ecosystem for both human and machine-driven innovation.

 The regulation is expected to be a landmark document, not only for Indonesia but for the region.
 Its success could provide a valuable blueprint for other countries facing similar legal and ethical challenges posed by rapidly advancing AI technology.